teamILLO/Stockin/design_and_planning.md

 - NotAllowedMethod : status 405

 ## Implementation Plan
-Break down each user story described in your requirements document into programming tasks.
-Determine the difficulty of each task, and try to estimate the number of developer-days that the tasks should take.
-Try to also determine dependencies among tasks.
-Then, you should list all of the tasks to be done in the current sprint, a preliminary assignment of tasks to people in the group, estimates of the time for each task, dependencies between tasks, and a preliminary division into sprints (e.g., which features are implemented in the first sprint, second sprint, and so on).
-The plan should be designed to get some prototype system running as quickly as possible and then growing towards to the full project over a sequence of sprints.
-Please pay extra attention to the dependency relationships between tasks; you will almost certainly run into the situation where one bit isn't done but everything else is waiting for it.
-In that case, you want to know exactly where resources need to go, and how urgent each bit is (hint: NOT proportional to its size or importance in the whole system).

-Try to identify the major risks for the project in general and the plan in particular.
-Explain what the risks are and discuss how you plan to mitigate them.

 | Page | Feature | Difficulty | Sprints | Challenges | Assignees |
 |:--------|:--------|:--------|:--------|:--------|:--------|